antville/connect/README.md

 # The Connect Claustra

+> ⚠️ The Connect Claustra has been discontinued and is not supported by Antville, anymore.

-This claustra implements federated authentication via social networks.
+This Claustra implements federated authentication via social networks.

 Currently, the following social networks are supported: